eldoriarpg/BigDoorOpener/readme.md

 `/bdo requiresPermission <doorId> <true|false|permission>`
 This sets a permission for the door.
 True will use the permission `bdo.use.<doorId>`.
-Otherwise you can enter your own permission.
+You can also enter your own permission.
 To remove the permission set this to `false`.

-If a permission is set the door will only open for players with this permission when it's closed.
+If a permission is set, the door will only open for players with this permission, when it's closed.

 #### Unregister a door
 `/bdo unregister <doorId>`